 - Combine all the meat ball ingredients together in a large bowl.
 Mixing well to make sure all the ingredients are throughly incorporated.
-I recommend starting out with 2 tablespoons of cassava flour and seeing what the texture is before adding the additional 1 tablespoon.
 You want the meatballs to hold together but not be stiff.

 - Roll roughly 2 tablespoons of the mixture into 16 balls, arrange on your parchment lined baking pan. (it's ok if they touch)

 - Bake for 25 minutes or until cooked through as desired.